Seanny123/counting_to_addition/README.md

-# counting_to_addition
+# Progressing from Counting to Addition
-Neural model of progression from counting to addition
+Neural model of progression from counting to addition for COGSCI600